Awlloy/PyQt-Fluent-Widgets-Arm/README.md

 You can use PyQt-Fluent-Widgets in QtDesigner directly by running `python ./tools/designer.py`.
 If the operation is successful, you should be able to see the PyQt-Fluent-Widgets in the sidebar of QtDesigner.
 > **Note**
 > It is recommended to install pyqt5-tools and PyQt-Fluent-Widgets in a virtual environment.
 Please make sure **PyQt-Frameless-Window >= 0.2.7**.

-## Support
-If this project helps you a lot and you want to support the development and maintenance of this project, feel free to sponsor me via [爱发电](https://afdian.net/a/zhiyiYo) or [ko-fi](https://ko-fi.com/zhiyiYo).
-Your support is highly appreciated 🥰

-## Join with Us
-You can join our [🚩 Discord channel](https://discord.gg/mYZME3wraK) to communicate with us.
-You can share your findings, thoughts and ideas on improving PyQt-Fluent-Widgets 🚀

 ## See Also
 Here are some projects that use PyQt-Fluent-Widgets: